5 Tips to Turn Your Networking Expertise Into a Cloud Career

 2. Reinforce Your Security Skills

-The good news is that cloud security concepts are similar enough to get your arms around, there's just a few new nuggets you'll need to know.
-AWS, for example, pushes hard the importance of their shared responsibility model.
-Basically, they take care for the security and availability of the hardware and data centers.
-However, you are responsible for locking down the applications you build and services you deploy.
-It doesn't take much effort to find examples of how NOT to do AWS security.
+The good news is that cloud security concepts are similar enough to understand; there are just a few new nuggets you'll need to know.
+AWS, for example, emphasizes the importance of its shared responsibility model.
+Basically, they take care of the security and availability of the hardware and data centers.

 3. Pick up a Programming Language